20 Apr The dubious promise of financial independence

 So if you’re seduced by the dubious promise of Financial Independence, first ask yourself: what emotional problem am I looking to solve?
 Remember, personal transformation is not delivered as a magical supplement.
 Not as a pay stub.
 And definitely not as a lottery ticket.

 I’d love to take you on an alternative path – a slower, deliberate and more Fulfilling Path to Financial Independence.
-Join our digital workshop on May 2nd which includes:
+Purchase our digital workshop which includes:

-- A two hour live virtual workshop on Financial Independence (with full replay access for those who can’t attend live)
+- A two hour virtual workshop on Financial Independence

 - Lifetime access to the curriculum and modules

-- Private invitation to the Financial Independence Facebook group
+- Private invitation to the Financial Independence Slack Channel

 - Discounts on all upcoming courses and workshops